evacchi/rnduja.github.io/_posts/2015-10-02-deep_learning_with_torch_step_0_setup.md

 ---

-**Abstract:** In this post we analyze how to install torch, lua and luarocks.
+##Abstract
+In this post we analyze how to install torch, lua and luarocks.
 The document is extracted from [getting started with Torch](http://torch.ch/docs/getting-started.html)

 ## Installing Torch